 Jessica Donahue, RN, IBCLC, Baptist Health

 Successful breastfeeding happens with support.
 Jessica Donahue is an RN, IBCLC at Baptist Health Expressly For You, an outpatient lactation center dedicated to helping new mothers make breastfeeding easy.
-This article is the second in a four part series that will help new mothers get breastfeeding off to a good start and offer resolutions to the three most common problems new mothers encounter with breastfeeding.
-You may read the first article here.

-In the first 2 weeks of breastfeeding, painful nipples and painful breasts are frequent complaints received from new mothers on the Baptist Health breastfeeding warmline.
+In the first 2 weeks of breastfeeding, painful nipples and painful breasts are frequent complaints received from new mothers on the Baptist Health breastfeeding warm line.
 Pain is the number one reason new mothers discontinue breastfeeding too soon.
-While some nipple soreness and moderate discomfort from engorgement in the first 5-7 days is common and can be considered normal, both of these issues should resolve by day 7-10 and new mothers will be pain free for as long as they choose to breastfeed.
+While some nipple soreness and moderate discomfort from engorgement in the first 5-7 days is common and can be considered normal, both of these issues should resolve by day 7-10 and new mothers will be pain-free for as long as they choose to breastfeed.

-Keep in mind that every breastfeeding problem, including pain has a solution.
+Keep in mind that every breastfeeding problem, including pain, has a solution.

 What’s the solution for nipple pain?

 - Correct latch and positioning technique from the beginning.
 Make sure you spend time with the lactation consultant in the hospital working on latch and positioning.

 - Feed frequently to prevent engorgement.
 Engorgement makes nipple pain worse.